gpaumier/gp2/src/pages/wikimedia/2013 Tech News.rst

 .. figure:: /images/2014-01-02_Technews_screen.png
-    :class: framed
+   :figclass: framed

    The Tech/News page provides clear calls to action and pointers on how to subscribe and participate.

 I wasn't alone in this initiative.
 From the beginning, `Tomasz W. Kozlowski <https://meta.wikimedia.org/wiki/User:Odder>`__ participated in writing the newsletter, and he would go on to become the primary writer until August.
 He's also the one who originally consolidated our habits and experience into the `Tech news manual <https://meta.wikimedia.org/wiki/Tech/News/Manual>`__, which has served as a checklist for writing and publishing the newsletter every week.
 In fact, I came to rely so much on his work that, when Tomasz decided to take a well-deserved wikibreak, the newsletter went on a hiatus, then returned to its regular publication schedule.

-In June, when we officially announced the tech newsletter, only a few issues had been published, but readers were already showing their appreciation, and its content was already being used by the Signpost writers to put together their own Tech report. [#]_
+In June, when we officially announced the tech newsletter, only a few issues had been published, but readers were already showing their appreciation, and its content was already being used by the Signpost writers to put together their own Tech report.\ [#]_

+.. [#] Tomasz W. Kozlowski and Guillaume Paumier. `Subscribe to Tech News to stay informed of upcoming technical changes <https://blog.wikimedia.org/2013/06/12/subscribe-to-tech-news-to-stay-informed-of-upcoming-technical-changes/>`__.
+Wikimedia Blog.
+June 12, 2013.

 .. figure:: /images/2013-12-16_Tech_news_subscribers_2013-W21_to_2013-W51.svg